emrakyz/sanitize_fs/README.md

 # Advantages
 - Utilizes all threads.
 - Utilizes a thread lock mechanism for synchronization in order to prevent race conditions, parent-child problems.
-- Written in pure C with no external dependencies, using low level Linux kernel features.
+- Written in pure C with no external dependencies, using [Low Level](https://en.wikipedia.org/wiki/Low-level_programming_language) Linux kernel features.
-- Can be statically compiled with agressive compiler optimizations such as `-Ofast` and `LTO` (Link Time Optimizations).
+- Can be statically compiled with agressive [Compiler Optimizations](https://en.wikipedia.org/wiki/Optimizing_compiler) such as `-Ofast` and `LTO` (Link Time Optimizations).
 - Skips the files that the current user doesn't own for robustness and speed.
-- Priveledged **Root** usage not allowed for security, safety.
+- [Priveledged Root Usage](https://en.wikipedia.org/wiki/Superuser) not allowed for security, safety.
-- It skips **dotfiles** (directories and files starting with a dot) encountered at any depth in order to protect configuration files, libraries and hidden files.
+- It skips [Dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) (directories and files starting with a dot) encountered at any depth in order to protect configuration files, libraries and hidden files.
-- It can never remove files because it uses `renameat2` function from **The Linux Kernel** with `NO_REPLACE` feature; therefore it is safe.
+- It can never remove files because it uses [renameat2](https://lwn.net/Articles/592952/) function from **The Linux Kernel** with `NO_REPLACE` feature; therefore it is safe.
-- It can be directly run on the terminal or it can be invoked by scripts and TUI File Managers' keyboard shortcuts.
+- It can be directly run on the terminal or it can be invoked by scripts and [TUI File Manager](https://en.wikipedia.org/wiki/Ranger_(file_manager)) keyboard shortcuts.
 Therefore, it runs fast and is used quickly.
-- You can directly rename starting from `/` (the root directory) with a single command in order to rename simply everything on your system safely (excluding system files, dotfiles, non-possessed files), efficiently and in a very fast way.
+- You can directly rename starting from `/` (the root directory) with a single command in order to rename simply everything on your system safely (excluding system files, dotfiles, [non-possessed files](https://en.wikipedia.org/wiki/File-system_permissions)), efficiently and in a very fast way.

 # Disadvantages
 - Obviously won't work on **Windows** and **Mac** but easily portable to **BSD**.